Yoshinori Shirakawa: Army Minister and death

 Promoted to full general in March 1925, Shirakawa subsequently served on the Supreme War Council from 1926 to 1932, and was Army Minister from 1927 to 1929 in the cabinet of Prime Minister Tanaka Giichi.

-During his tenure as Army Minister, the Kwantung Army staged the Huanggutun incident where they organised the assassination of Fengtian warlord Zhang Zuolin in June 1928.
-Prime Minister Tanaka reported to Emperor Hirohito that the incident had been staged by rogue junior officers within the Imperial Japanese Army without orders from Tokyo and demanded that the perpetrators be punished.
-While Shirakawa's role in the bombing remains uncertain, he refused to punish the perpetrators and instead transferred them to other posts to avoid a court martial.
+During his tenure as Army Minister, Kwantung Army officers led by Daisaku Kōmoto staged the Huanggutun incident where they organised the assassination of Fengtian warlord Zhang Zuolin in June 1928.
+Prime Minister Tanaka reported to Emperor Hirohito that the incident had been staged by rogue officers within the army without orders from Tokyo and demanded that the perpetrators be punished.
+Shirakawa refused to punish the perpetrators and instead transferred them to other posts to avoid a court martial.

 In January 1932, the Shanghai Incident caused tensions between Japan and China to rapidly escalate towards open war.
-Shirakawa was dispatched to China on February 25, 1932, to become commander of the Shanghai Expeditionary Army.
+Shirakawa was dispatched to China on 25 February 1932, to become commander of the Shanghai Expeditionary Army.
 He was under direct orders from Emperor Hirohito to bring the situation to a close.
-Shirakawa issued a cease-fire order on March 3 over the strong objections of his commanders and greatly angering The Imperial Japanese Army General Staff.
+Shirakawa issued a cease-fire order on 3 March over the strong objections of his commanders and greatly angering the General Staff.
 However, the emperor was pleased, and the League of Nations General Assembly, which was poised to issue a strong condemnation of Japan, remained silent.
-However, two months later, on April 29, 1932, he was severely injured by a bomb set by Korean independence activist Yoon Bong-gil in Shanghai's Hongkou Park and died of his injuries on May 26.
+However, two months later, on 29 April 1932, he was severely injured by a bomb set by Korean independence activist Yoon Bong-gil in Shanghai's Hongkou Park and died of his injuries on 26 May.